imsang97/tmp-imsang_cosmosweb/README.md

   1) Download the mosaic images of COSMOS-Web from their website.
   2) Make cutout images of the COSMOS-Web mosaic images at given sky positions.

-There is also an example jupyter notebook to make, check, and save the COSMOS-Web cutout images.
+There is also an example jupyter notebook, to make and check the COSMOS-Web cutout images and save them to FITS files.

   - examples/make_COSMOSWeb_cutouts.ipynb